Frans Timmermans: Unsuccessful candidacy for the European Commission presidency

-European Commission (2019–present)
+Von der Leyen Commission (2019–2023)

 In 2019, President of the European Commission, Ursula von der Leyen requested Frans Timmermans continue in his role as First Vice President while also designating him as one of the three new Executive Vice Presidents of the European Commission.
-As Executive Vice President, Timmermans is responsible for the European Green Deal.
+As Executive Vice President, Timmermans was responsible for the European Green Deal.
 Timmermans was also responsible for a European Green Deal and a European Climate Law in their first hundred days in office.

 On 30 March 2021, Timmermans said in a tweet after talking to Swedish environmental activist Greta Thunberg that "The Commission remains committed" to making the Common Agricultural Policy "fulfill the objectives" of the European Green Deal.

 In October 2021, Timmermans suggested "the best answer" to the 2021 global energy crisis is "to reduce our reliance on fossil fuels."
 He said those blaming the European Green Deal were doing so "for perhaps ideological reasons or sometimes economic reasons in protecting their vested interests."
-Euractiv reported that Timmermans told the European Parliament in Strasbourg "that “about one fifth” of the energy price increase can be attributed to rising CO2 prices on the EU’s carbon market."
+Euractiv reported that Timmermans told the European Parliament in Strasbourg "that “about one fifth” of the energy price increase can be attributed to rising CO2 prices on the EU's carbon market."

+In July 2023 China and the European Union held the Fourth EU-China High Level Environment and Climate Dialogue.
+The European delegation to China was led by Frans Timmermans.
+Both sides declared they will continue to cooperate in stopping climate change, biodiversity loss and pollution.
+Both sides agreed to ensure the success of COP28, implement the Kunming-Montreal Global Biodiversity Framework, advance the High Seas Treaty, cooperate in water policy, reach a global agreement on plastic pollution by 2024.
+Both sides also agreed to support circular economy.